News Banner

 3. Account for Additional Income

-When upgrading manufacturing equipment, calculate into the TCO how much the new machinery will increase productivity and profits.
+When calculating the total cost of ownership for new or upgraded manufacturing equipment, you need to look beyond the costs that the acquisition incurs over time.
+Also, calculate how much the new machinery will increase productivity and profits.
 Incorporate the extra income into the TCO to reduce the overall cost and show the return on investment you can expect from the machine.

 Another source of additional income to lower the TCO is the value remaining in the product after the first five years.
 Machinery that keeps its value can resell for higher prices if your facility needs to upgrade.
-Plus, higher value retention is indicative of well-made products designed for long-term use.
+Keep in mind that higher value retention is also indicative of well-made products designed for long-term use.

 4. Choose a Product